Connect a GUI or IDE

 - database name

-The connection string includes the user name, hostname, and database name.
+The connection string includes the role name, hostname, and database name.

 - database name:

 Passwords are only shown when they are created.
-If you misplaced your password, you can reset it by selecting the Reset Password link in the Connection Details widget, or by navigating to Settings > Users.
+If you misplaced your password, you can reset it by selecting the Reset Password link in the Connection Details widget or by navigating to the Roles page.

 Neon uses the default PostgreSQL port,